mbjackson7/steam-recommendation-scraper/README.md

 ## Execution
 Now what is left to do is wait.
 This can be timely based on internet speed and the numbers of requests being made.
 With base configuration, the user will be notified of overall progress every 100 source nodes and the graph file will be saved.
 If the user sends `SIGINT` during during parsing, the program will catch the exception and allow the graph to be exported one final time.

-As mentioned, graphs are exported in [GEXF](https://gexf.net/) format by default, though this can easily be changed to any of NetworkX's supported formats.
+As mentioned, graphs are exported in [GEXF](https://gexf.net/) format by default, though this can easily be changed to any of NetworkX's many [supported formats](https://networkx.org/documentation/stable/reference/readwrite/index.html#), including multiple JSON-based formats.

 ## Using Your Graphs
 Generated graphs are output into the `.graphs` directory, and can be used from there or copied elsewhere.
 Graph files **MUST** be in the `.graphs` directory if you intend to import them as an existing graph.